Amir Muqam: Political career

-Amir Muqam contested from NA-30 (Swat-II) in 2013 Pakistani general election, however, he lost the seat from Salim Rehman of Pakistan Tehreek-e-Insaf.
+Amir Muqam contested from NA-30 (Swat-II) in the 2013 Pakistani general election, however, he lost the seat from Salim Rehman of Pakistan Tehreek-e-Insaf.

-In 2018 Pakistani general election Muqam contested two national assembly and two provisional assembly seats, however, he lost all fours seats.
+In the 2018 Pakistani general election Muqam contested two national assembly and two provisional assembly seats, however, he lost all fours seats.
 From NA-2 (Swat-I) he got 41125 votes and stood second, from NA-29 (Peshawar-III) he stood fifth and obtained just 10569 votes.
 He also lost two provisional seats PK-2 (Swat) and PK 4 (Swat 3).

 Electoral history

 2002

 Amir Muqam contested the elections on MMA ticket however, after winning the election he defected to General Pervaiz Musharraf's PML(Q).

 2008

 Muqam contested 2008 Pakistani general election on PML(Q)'s ticket and won from NA-31 (Shangla).
 However, later he developed a difference with Chaudhry Shujaat Hussain and joined PML(N).

 2013

 Amir Muqam Contested 2013 from NA-30 (Swat-II) however, he lost the seat from Salim Rehman of Pakistan Tehreek-e-Insaf.